 Here’s what you can do to reduce your chance of an accident:

 - Drink responsibly and plan for rides if you attend holiday parties

 - Be sure to maintain a safe following distance between cars

 - Be alert for pedestrians crossing the road

 - Do not drive if you're over-tired.
 Be sure to get plenty of rest before driving, and if you are on a long trip, stop frequently

 Every vehicle handles poor weather conditions differently, and this is especially true if you are driving on wet, icy, or snowy roads.
 When the weather gets rough, we recommend taking your time (off the main road) to learn how to effectively handle your vehicle under wet, slippery, or icy weather conditions.

 It is also important to learn what kinds of brakes you have and how to use them properly if your car begins to skid.
 If you have antilock brakes, apply firm, continuous pressure.
 If you do not have antilock brakes, then pump the brakes gently.
 To learn more helpful tips, you can read the National Highway Traffic Safety Administration's checklist for safe winter driving.

 Unfortunately, car accidents happen all the time.
 If you have been injured, we urge you to contact a South Carolina car accident attorney at George Sink, P.A.
 Injury Lawyers.
 As a no recovery, no fee law firm*, you have nothing to lose by retaining our firm!
-Contact is today for a FREE case evaluation.
+Contact our experienced auto accident attorneys today for a FREE case evaluation.